anishrana2001/Prometheus/02 Installation of Prometheous/Lab.md

 ls -ltr
 ```

-In this directory, you will observe 2 files, i.e. prometheous and promtool.
+In this directory, you will observe 2 files, i.e. prometheus and promtool.
 Copy both files in the "/usr/local/bin/" directory.
-So that we can run these commands without specifing the absolute path.
+So that we can run these commands without specifying the absolute path.
 ```
 cp prometheus promtool /usr/local/bin/
 ```
-### Assign the privileges to prometheous user for both commands.
+### Assign the privileges to prometheus user for both commands.
 ```
 chown prometheus:prometheus /usr/local/bin/{prometheus,promtool}
 ```